kw7oe/kw7oe.github.io/content/posts/what-you-might-want-to-know-about-genserver.md

 allow you to utilize `Process.send_after` to send periodic message or schedule one off tasks.

-Depending on your needs, you may consider to use [`periodic`][3] library by the author of Elixir in Action instead of rolling out your own solution. _(You can also read this [article][4] by the author on the design behind the library)_
+Depending on your needs, consider using existing libarry like  [`periodic`][3] by Saša Jurić _(the author of Elixir in Action)_ instead of rolling out your own solution. _(You can also read this [article][4] on the design behind the library)_

-If you need more full-fledged solution for scheduling jobs, consider [`quantum`][2] that allow you to use cron like syntax to schedule jobs.
+If you need a more full-fledged solution for scheduling jobs, consider [`quantum`][2] that allow the use of cron like syntax to schedule jobs.

 **2. To gain more control over task execution of `Task` module.**

-As mentioned above in using GenServer for simple asynchronous task, you should probably bring GenServer in with `Task.Supervisor` **only when you need more control over task execution**.
-For example, you want to ensure that a task is really executed and retry if there is failures _(E.g. network failures where retry make sense)_.
+As mentioned in previous section, bring in GenServer with `Task.Supervisor` **when you need more control over task execution**.
+For example, to ensure that a task is really executed and retry if there is failures _(E.g. network failures where retry make sense)_.

 **3. To use `ets` as store.**

-`ets` is really good built-in in memory storage for BEAM.
-No doubt, there will be times when you'll need to use this for your production application.
+`ets` is a good built-in in memory storage for BEAM.
+No doubt, there will be times when you'll need this for your production application.
 Starting `ets` table in a `GenServer` is definitely the way to go.

 This is because `ets` table is owned by the process create it.
 If the process